ForgeXYZ/Arnold-For-Blender/README.md

 Join the Discord channel for discussions/help/updates/feature requests/talk about water coolers: https://discord.gg/WNdNXzZ

+Update: Working on the offical version of this addon, will post more information as that project progresses further.

 ```
 Barnold v1.0 Roadmap                   [####                        ] 11% Complete
 ```